pillfill/hiding-passwords-android/README.md

 ## Contributing

-If you have a novel key management/protection scheme that isn't covered here, please feel free to open a pull request to have it included.
+If you have a novel key management/protection scheme that you'd like to see included, please feel free to open a pull request to include it.

 ## Use

 This project is intended to be instructive and, as such, many of the examples will be implemented in an unnecessarily vulnerable or trivially broken manner.
-You should not depend on code or examples from this project alone if you decide to still embed passwords or other sensitive keys in your app.
+You should not depend on code or examples from this project alone if you decide to hide sensitive information within your app.

 ## License